KSCU-radio/kscu-site/content/blog/concert-review-roundup-2/index.md

 +++

-+++

-+++
 title = 'Concert Review Roundup #2'
 date = 2023-05-02T00:00.000Z
 description = "We gathered some of our DJs to write about their recent concert experiences.
-Read their empassioned reviews of  Matt Barri, and Poptopia!"
+Read their empassioned reviews of  Matt Barri, and Poptopia!" showDate = true showAuthor = false showReadingTime = false showEdit = false showPagination = false showTableOfContents = true
-showDate: true
-showAuthor: false
-showReadingTime: false
-showEdit: false
-showPagination: false
-showTableOfContents: true
 +++

 ***